:focal(1263x1328:1264x1329):quality(75))

 The d'Oultremont family

-Nevertheless, the family continued to visit the castle.
-Starting in 1896, Count d'Oultremont stayed here for several weeks every year, and in 1903 his son Jean spent the summers in Drunen with his nine children.
+Nevertheless, the family continued to visit the castle (the gatehouse, now referred to as the castle).
+From 1896 onwards, Count d’Oultremont stayed here for several weeks each year, and in 1903 his son Jean spent the summers in Drunen with his nine children.

 The castle through the years